QubesOS/qubes-doc/introduction/faq.md

 A typical user would likely need around five qubes.
 Very paranoid users, or those who are high-profile targets, might use a dozen or more qubes.

+### Why does Qubes use Xen instead of KVM or another hypervisor?

+In short: we believe the Xen architecture allows for the creation of more secure systems (i.e. with a much smaller TCB, which translates to a smaller attack surface).

 ### How is Qubes affected by Xen Security Advisories (XSAs)?

 The Qubes team pays close attention to Xen Security Advisories.
-Whenever Qubes is significantly affected by an XSA, a Qubes Security Bulletin (QSB) will be published, and a link to that bulletin is added to our XSA Tracker.
-Learn more about [XSAs and Qubes](https://www.qubes-os.org/security/xsa/).
+Please see the [Qubes/XSA Tracker](https://www.qubes-os.org/security/xsa/).

 ### What about this other/new (micro)kernel/hypervisor?